Skip to main content

 Children’s Environmental Health and Healthy Housing Summer Fellowship

 The environments where we live, learn, work, and play have a profound impact on our health.
-This paid summer fellowship program will give two students with an interest in environmental health an opportunity to intern with the National Center for Healthy Housing and the Children’s Environmental Health Network, two national organizations leading the fight for healthier environments.
-This opportunity is only open to applicants who are people of color or those who identify as such.
+This paid summer fellowship program will give up to three individuals with an interest in environmental health an opportunity to intern with the National Center for Healthy Housing and the Children’s Environmental Health Network, two national organizations leading the fight for healthier environments.

-The persons selected as this year’s fellow will be invited to choose from a range of projects and/or submit their own ideas for projects related to a broad array of children’s environmental health and healthy housing topics and may take a variety of different approaches to addressing public health challenges (e.g., research, policy, training, awareness building, communications, capacity building).
+The persons selected as this year’s fellow will be invited to choose from a range of projects and/or submit their own ideas for projects related to a broad array of children’s environmental health, healthy housing, and/or climate and health topics and may take a variety of different approaches to addressing public health challenges (e.g., research, policy, training, awareness building, communications, capacity building).

 As a fellow, you’ll have the opportunity to:

-• Contribute to or lead one or more projects related to healthy housing and children’s environmental health.
+• Contribute to or lead one or more projects related to healthy housing, children’s environmental health, and/or climate and health.

 • Network with executive directors from two national organizations.
 Nse Obot Witherspoon and Amanda Reddy are both established leaders in the field of environmental health and healthy housing, with extensive experience and connections they are eager to share with the next generation of leaders!